 One of the most common and spoken-about benefits of having self-cleaning pools is how it increases the house’s value.
 A regular pool makes any home more appealing to potential buyers, so naturally, these self-cleaning ones would do even better on the market.

-This is relatively self-explanatory.
-We believe that the best thing about having an in-floor system is its ability to keep your pool clean, both the water and the pool floor.
-We have already mentioned that water circulation ensures no collection of algae or bacteria on the surface.
+Essentially, the prime advantage of installing an in-floor system is its ability to keep your pool clean, both the water and the pool floor.
+We have already mentioned that water circulation ensures no collection of algae and bacteria on the surface.

-In addition, it keeps the floor clean since the cleaning process involves moving water that is at the bottom towards the surface.
+In addition, it keeps the floor clean since the cleaning process involves moving water from the bottom towards the surface.

 3. Balanced Chemical Content

 One of the best things about having this cleaning system is that it will not mess with the water’s chemical balance.
 There is nothing new being added, just water being filtered and circulated.
-This is why the chemicals remain consistent.
+This stable circulation ensures consistent chemical usage in the pool.
 Additionally, this system can save you more than $500 on chemicals.

 The maintenance goes way down once the pool can clean itself.
-There is no need to hire any professional services or walk around in the sun to clean it yourself.
+No need to hire professional services or walk around in the sun to clean it yourself.

 5. Temperature Control

 Given that the water is continuously circulated for cleaning, this mixing of water layers is less energy-intensive than what conventionally heated pools consume.
 Irrespective of the weather, the circulation and mixing ensure that the water temperature stays consistent and even.
 Thus, it reduces the chance of you finding that occasional hot or cold spot in the pool.

 It Can’t Be All Good, Right?

-All good things have a hint of bad and self-cleaning pools are not an exception.
-As good as they may sound, they come with their own set of issues.
+All good things have a hint of bad and self-cleaning pools are no exception.
+As good as they may sound, they come with their issues.

-Speaking of expenses, it’s not just the energy consumption that will increase costs; installation itself can cost a lot more than a regular pool.
+Speaking of expenses, it’s not just the energy consumption that will increase costs; installation can cost much more than a regular pool.
 People have paid more than a thousand dollars for this.
 Hence, it is considered a massive investment, and while it does make life easier, it is a luxury.